RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 Ensure you keep control of your screen windows, delete the windows and kill the sessions when you don't use them anymore.

 #### Checking for paralogs
-You can check for paralogs using Matt Jhonson's paralog_investigator.py script in the HybPiper directory, in the same kind of loop as for the main HybPiper command:
+You can check for paralogs using Matt Johnson's paralog_investigator.py script in the HybPiper directory, in the same kind of loop as for the main HybPiper command:
 ```
 while read i
 do